MapcreatorIO/interactive/docs.md

 The M4nInteractive class accepts the following parameters:

-1. A JSON object with the settings for the map
+1. A JSON object with the settings for the map.
   - __path__.
 The id that was generated with the map render job.
      -  If your environment is *download* then this path should be the absolute path to the folder where the map.json file and images from the map are in.
   - __environment__. (optional; default "online") The specific environment of your map.